Village of Pawling Pedestrian Plan, Pawling, New York

 - Prioritize federal funding awards (federal transit funding, Community Development Block Grants, etc.) to projects that achieve Moving Dutchess Forward’s four goals.

 b.
-Planning Work – Align our planning work to achieve Plan goals:
+Planning Work – Realign our planning work:

 - Align our future planning programs with Moving Dutchess Forward’s goals: prioritize planning tasks that address safety, reliability, and access for our high-crash locations, most congested corridors, and focus populations; and, prioritize tasks that improve access to basic needs or reduce transportation costs, especially in areas with high housing cost burdens.